ljdursi/go-model-service/README.md

   $ git checkout https://github.com/CanDIG/go-model-service.git
   $ cd go-model-service
   ```
-2. In the root directory of this project (ie. the directory where `Gopkg.lock` and `Gopkg.toml` are found) use the `dep` CLI tool to install all project import dependencies in a new `vendor` directory:
+2. In the root directory of this project (ie. the directory where `Gopkg.lock` and `Gopkg.toml` are found) use the `dep` CLI tool to install all project import dependencies in a new `vendor` directory.
+See this README's [developers' notes for dep](#dep) for an explanation of the `-vendor-only` option used here.
   ```
   $ cd $GOPATH/src/github.com/CanDIG/go-model-service
-  $ dep ensure
+  $ dep ensure -vendor-only
   ```
 3. Create a sqlite3 development database and migrate it to the schema defined in the `model-vs/data` directory, using the pop CLI tool `soda`:
   ```